 Overview

-Graylog Security is SIEM Done Right Not your typical SIEM, Graylog Security combines the key features and capabilities of SIEM, security analytics, incident investigation, and anomaly detection to your IT security analysts monitor, detect, and respond to potential cyber incidents faster while mitigating risks caused by insider threats and credential-based attacks.
+Graylog Security is SIEM Without Compromise Graylog Security combines SIEM, analytics, investigation, and anomaly detection in a single solution so analysts can detect and respond to threats faster while reducing risks from insider and credential-based attacks.

-Graylog Operations is Log Management Done Right Graylog Operations offers a fast and scalable centralized log management solution that uses your data to provide increased visibility into day-to-day operations so your IT, Network, and DevOps professionals can quickly identify the challenges that negatively impact performance and business continuity.
+Graylog Operations is Log Management Done Right Graylog Operations delivers fast, scalable centralized log management that turns raw data into clear visibility.
+IT, Network, and DevOps teams quickly identify and resolve issues that impact performance and business continuity.

 Highlights